OCA/connector-magento/magentoerpconnect/doc/howto/faq.rst

 Why...
 -----------

-... are the taxes computed in OpenERP with a small difference (1-2 cts)?
+... are the taxes computed in Odoo with a small difference (1-2 cts)?
-   OpenERP computes the taxes based on the total per lines.
+   Odoo computes the taxes based on the total per lines.
 On Magento, you have the choice between 'Total', 'Total per line' or 'Unit Price'.
 Be sure to select the 'Total per line' option on Magento!